saalfeldlab/parallel-elastic-alignment/doc/manual.md

 2. Identify an appropriate contrast range [*min*, *max*] for the images by manually inspecting them.
 In fact, contrast can be estimated automatically, but that requires to open each individual image during import which is significant I/O overhead.
 A good contrast range for alignment shows the texture to-be-aligned clearly while not being excessively saturated.
 Open the image in *ImageJ*, open the *Adjust Brightness and Contrast* dialog and find appropriate values.
 Test the values on other images in the series.

+3. When many tif files are generated, some may not be readable by the due to header issues.
+Validate and correct the files with

+        ./checkAndFixTifs list-sorted.txt

+    which will test all the filest in list-sorted.txt, if a file is unreadable it will attempt to create a readable copy in a new directory called 'fixed,' and a new text file, 'list-sorted-fixed', is created where any problematic files are replaced with their corresponding versions in the 'fixed' directory.

-3. Prepare a series of directories with TrakEM2 import.txt files for 50% overlapping chunks of specified size from the list, e.g.:
+4. Prepare a series of directories with TrakEM2 import.txt files for 50% overlapping chunks of specified size from the list, e.g.:

 		./make-import-overlap ls-sorted.txt 100 16000 31000 1